reiver/article-20250227/README.md

 ## Donald John Trump

+From real-estate mogul to reality TV star to President of the United States (POTUS), Donald John Trump’s rise to POTUS is unconventional.

-Donald John Trump is 47th president of the United States of America (POTUS).
+Donald John Trump is 47th president of the United States of America.
 And, at the time of writing, the sitting POTUS.

 President Trump is also the 45th POTUS, was the former host of the _reality_ TV show _The Apprentice_, is a well-known businessman, is a real-estate mogul, and traditionally has been widely thought of as an exemplar of a rich & successful person, and a symbol for status, wealth, and power.